CloudLabs-Samples/EduLabs/Demo/azure/demo-2u.md

-# CloudLabs Demo : Azure environment with Windows machine
+# Custom Lab : 2U

 ## Overview
-This lab environment has a Windows Virtual machine along with Hyper-V manager and the Guest VM's created using Custom VM image
+This lab environment has a Windows 10 Virtual machine along with Hyper-V manager and the Guest VM's created using Custom VM image

 ## Getting started